Funeral Planning Checklist

 Keep a list of callers, donations, and floral tributes.

-7. Choose floral arrangement
+7. Choose a floral arrangement

 Assign someone to remove the flowers from the venue after the service.